Reading Services Forms (Various)

 Materials to be Read

-- Readers will read the student whatever course-related material the student requests within the two hours a week time-frame.
+- Readers will read course-related material to you for two hours a week.

-- However, we advise that the student acquire their textbooks on tape in order to maximize the use of their reading services.
-(Please see the section on other reading sources).
+- However, we advise you to acquire textbooks on tape in order to maximize the use of our reading services.

 - Students must initial readers’ time sheets at every reading session as well as sign the time sheets every two weeks.